 I am a doctoral student at the University of Connecticut in the Department of Kinesiology.
 I am also currently an Exercise Physiologist for the Department of Preventive Cardiology at Hartford Hospital as well as an adjunct lecturer for Middlesex Community College.
 Professionally, I am well versed in the field of Health and Fitness, with major interests in cardiovascular health, exercise prescriptions, blood clot risk in endurance athletes, and health motivation.
 I have published and presented my work all over the United States as a member of the American College of Sports Medicine.
 I stay busy by running with (or after) my two kids and training to run a marathon in every single state!

-MS Candidate and Graduate Research Assistant
+and Graduate Research Assistant

-BS Medical Laboratory Science, University of Connecticut
+Laboratory Science, University of Connecticut

-Medical Laboratory Scientist, American Society for Clinical Pathology
+Laboratory Scientist, American Society for Clinical Pathology

 Press and MediaWe published a book in 2011 extensively reviewing research and expert opinion relating to exercise genomics.